azahinhasan/product_order_with_nest/README.md

     ```bash
     npm install
     ```
-3. Start the server:
+3. Setup Database
+  - Create a PostgreSQL database.
+  - Modify the info from `config/config.json` according to your db configuration.
+  - Run following commands to cerate tables
      ```bash
+    npm run migrate
+    ```
+4. Start the server:
+    ```bash
     npm run start
     ```
-4. Navigate to the GraphQL playground at `http://localhost:3000/graphql` (or your configured port).
+5. Navigate to the GraphQL playground at `http://localhost:5212/graphql` (or your configured port) and do post request.

 ## GraphQL Usage